SASCHA RILEY'S UNVERIFIED ALLEGATIONS: Lisa Voldeng's Cringeworthy & Irresponsible Interview of a Sexual Abuse Victim

 Voldeng also has a website Voldeng.com where she has a portfolio section that showcases several of her “companies and brands” and “apparel, books, handbooks, paintings, photography, music, mixed media, multi markets.”

-Voldeng wrote that she published the audio recordings of Riley for herself and for Sascha.
-“And for his friends Samantha, Patricia, and Sarah, all of whom died.”
-Voldeng wrote.
+Voldeng wrote that she published the audio recordings of Riley for herself and for Sascha “[a]nd for his friends Samantha, Patricia, and Sarah, all of whom died.”

 Dangers of Blindly Accepting Riley’s Allegations as Truth

-I have received a lot of flak from my last post where I discussed what I believe are some of the exaggerations in Riley’s recorded statements.
-Unfortunately, it is important to vet Riley’s allegations.
+I have received a lot of flak from my last article where I discussed what I believe are some of the exaggerations in Riley’s recorded statements.
+Unfortunately, it is important to vet Riley’s allegations before blindly supporting him.

 The problem I have with Riley’s allegations is that they often clash with established historical timelines.
 That’s not to say that his allegations are false.
 But he admittedly has difficulties recalling certain information.
 That’s normal.
 It does not mean he is lying.